It's an exciting year for Auburn's Culinary Science Program.

 The new home for the e program, The Tony and Libba Rane Culinary Science Center, opened Aug.
 16. The building features two new facilities that simultaneously work as a hands-on experience for culinary science students and serve the community.

-For Adi Ansley, junior in culinary science, this building will afford many new opportunities.
+For Adi Nease, junior in culinary science, this building will afford many new opportunities.

 The Rane center isn’t just for high-tech equipment and nice kitchens, though.